mlhales/hexbug-tracker/Readme.md

 Prints the usage options for the program.

+*This command below should be used to grade the project, as it will display the measurements and predictions and write the prediction.txt file.*

 `$python hexbug_tracker.py --video Video/hexbug-testing_video.mp4`

 Runs the program on the specified video file.
 This will result in two passes over the video.
 The